News Investigator

 Vigilante Members Killed Three Female Suicide Bombers In Adamawa

-ADAMAWA/By Tom Garba, Yola – Hunters working as vigilante group Wednesday foiled what could have been another bomb More...
+ADAMAWA/By Tom Garba, Yola – Hunters working as vigilante group Wednesday foiled what could have been another More...

 Lagos Assembly Passes N812.9Billion 2017 Budget Into Law